Call Today! 888-234-8376

-You could also consider investing in another company’s term life.
+You could also consider investing in another company’s term life policy.
 Or choose whole life (which isn’t available through Ladder) instead.
-You can learn more about both in our Term Life Vs. Whole Life article, and our licensed sales agents can answer all your questions and get your application started.
+You can learn more about both in our Term Life vs. Whole Life article, and our licensed sales agents can answer all your questions and get your application started.

 Ladder history and financial strength

 Ladder is a subsidiary of Ladder Financial, which launched in 2015.
 In life insurance terms, Ladder is in its infancy as a company.
 Ladder's life insurance division launched in 2017 and sold policies only in California until the end of that year.
 Now, it provides life insurance throughout most of the nation.